coursera-dl/coursera-dl/README.md

 ### Installing dependencies on your own

-**Warning:** This method is not recommended unless you know what you are doing.
+**Warning:** This method is not recommended unless you have experience working with multiple Python environments.

 You can use the `pip` program to install the dependencies on your own.
 They are all listed in the `requirements.txt` file (and the extra dependencies